nkahe/lazyvim-config/README.md

 ## About

 This is my maximalistic [Neovim](https://neovim.io/) configuration.
 It uses [LazyVim](https://www.lazyvim.org/) setup.
-This is meant to be used as local developer environment.
+This is meant to be used as local development environment.

 ## Differences to default LazyVim